kkazmier/delivery-drivers-queue-manager/README.md

 # Delivery Drivers Queue Manager
-Application for manage drivers queue.
+The application is manage for drivers queue.
 Thanks for use Thymeleaf, frontend and backend work together in one project.
 ## Used technologies
 - Spring Boot
 - Spring Security